Niyousha-Gh/nodemcu-online-programming/README.md

 -----

 When user hits the 'Upload to NodeMcu' button:
-1. BlockyDuino sends the users code to the server.
+1. BlockyDuino sends the users code to the local server.
 2. server saves it as an ino file on the decided directory (here its 'C:/Users/NodeMcu') then runs the nodemcu exe file.
-3. nodemcu transfers the code in a folder with the same name, adds the neccessary scripts for making online connection from the online_connection.txt file, compile's the code with arduino-cli then uploads it using espota.py through Wi-Fi connection.
+3. nodemcu exe file transfers the code in a folder with the same name, adds some neccessary scripts online_connection.txt file to the users code      in order to make online connection, compile's the code with arduino-cli then uploads it using espota.py through Wi-Fi connection.

 Contributing
 -----